QZee-Ltd/qzee-app-privacy-policy/privacy-policy.md

 ## How We Store Your Information

-Your information is securely stored at [location or method of storage].
+Your information is securely stored using AWS.

 We will retain your personal data only for as long as is necessary for the purposes set out in this Privacy Policy.